By Mat, Last updated: April 12, 2019

 After knowing the possible reasons why the videos in your Android device got deleted, it’s now time to do some action in retrieving them.
 The common solutions to resolve such problem covers restoring backups you have recently created that might have the deleted videos.

-If you believe you have them in one of your backups, proceed in the enumerated methods below; otherwise, skip to Part 3 to use a recovery tool to get more options in retrieving them back to your Android device.
+If you believe you have them in one of your backups, proceed in the enumerated methods below; otherwise, skip to Part 3 to use an Android recovery tool to get more options in retrieving them back to your Android device.

 If you perform regular and automatic backup procedures on your Android device, the deleted videos might have been included in that last backup.
 You can try restoring them by following the steps from Google Support article.